1.1-inch/75-caliber gun: History

 The gun was based on patents of Richmond, Virginia, inventor Robert Hudson, who used a complicated gas-recoil operating system adapted to .30-06 Springfield and .50 BMG.
 The Navy's Bureau of Ordnance (BuOrd) had decided the M2 Browning was inadequate for future anti-aircraft duties, and modified Hudson's design for a new, high-velocity 1.1 in cartridge.
 The water-cooled prototype was tested at Naval Surface Warfare Center Dahlgren Division in 1934:

-Development proved difficult and the gun was not able to achieve its design goals in terms of accuracy and reliability and when finally available in quantity it was no longer deemed acceptable:
+Development proved difficult and the gun was not able to achieve its design goals in terms of accuracy and reliability.
+When finally available in quantity it was no longer deemed acceptable:

 Before the Japanese struck Pearl Harbor on 7 December, five 1.1–inch quad mounts had been sent to the Cavite Navy Yard, in the Philippines, for fitting to the cruiser USS Houston of the Asiatic Fleet.
 Four were mounted on Houston and the fifth was a spare.
 To the surprise of most at Cavite, the one spare left on the dock survived the Japanese bombing.
 Since the mount was too heavy for the few harbor patrol vessels still stationed in Manila Bay, the fifth spare mount was put on a barge, along with 25,000 rounds of 1.1–inch ammunition, taken to Corregidor and "donated" to the US Army.
 There is no further record of what happened to the 1.1–inch mount sent to Corregidor.

 Some online articles referring to this "donated to the Army" mount exist.
 One states the guns were installed in a special concrete mount and used successfully against Japanese airplanes until destroyed by gunfire.

 The gun first saw action during the attack on Pearl Harbor.
 There are no records of which planes might have been hit by the large number of 1.1–inch rounds fired, but numerous accounts exist of damage caused by the impact-fuzed projectiles missing their targets and exploding like hand grenades when they returned to earth.